 Thus, this should be user-friendly.
 You must target 9mm x 9mm with a good paddling size.

-Note that the color palette you have selected for your call to action button must be plain and appealing.
+Note that the color palette you have selected for your call-to-action button must be plain and appealing.
 Too much dark and gaudy can lead to user frustration in UI UX.

 The situation of data loss